Skip to Main Content

 • Weekly Staff Hockey & Water Skiing.

-• Time off will be scheduled on an as-needed basis up to the equivalence of a weekend off.
-Sunday Check-Ins are a mandatory part of the Waterfront Coordinator’s job responsibilities, and therefore time off will be scheduled around this.
+• Time off will be scheduled on an as-needed basis up to the equivalent of a weekend off.
+Sunday Check-Ins are a mandatory part of the Waterfront Coordinator’s job responsibilities, and therefore, time off will be scheduled around this.
 Time off must be scheduled in advance with the Assistant Director(s).

 • Time off daily - depending on weekly schedule.